gamma-opt/RobustDecisionProgramming.jl/docs/src/uncertainty-sets.md

 ---

-As a consequence of the properties of discrete probabilities, the sum of the differences is zero
+As a consequence of the properties of discrete probabilities, we obtain the **conservation of probability mass** as

 $$𝐝⋅𝟏(k)=(𝐩-𝐪)⋅𝟏(k)=𝐩⋅𝟏(k)-𝐪⋅𝟏(k)=0.$$